-Anna Jones uses white peaches but this works with any fruit including frozen.
-My favourite combination is fresh mango and raspberry (pictured) but cherries, blueberries, pears or strawberries are also good.
-Occasionally I’ll grate an apple into the chia pudding which gives it a nice, crunchy texture.
+Anna Jones uses white peaches (and suggests seasonal alternatives) but most fruit will work, including frozen.
+My favourite combination is fresh mango and raspberry (pictured) but cherries, blueberries, pears and strawberries are also good.
+Occasionally I’ll grate an apple into the chia pudding, which gives it a bit of crunch.

 - 100g oats

 - 250ml milk of your choice

 - 1 tbsp honey (or maple syrup)